neilalexander/vyatta-yggdrasil/README.md

-# yggdrasil for Ubiquiti EdgeOS / VyOS
+# Yggdrasil for Ubiquiti EdgeOS / VyOS

 ### Introduction

-The `vyatta-yggdrasil` package provides yggdrasil support on supported Ubiquiti EdgeOS 2.x, VyOS 1.3 and potentially other Vyatta-based routers.
+This package provides yggdrasil support on supported Ubiquiti EdgeOS 2.x, VyOS 1.3 and potentially other Vyatta-based routers.
 It is integrated with the command line interface (CLI) allowing yggdrasil to be configured through the standard configuration system.

 ### Compatibility